Wendy Toms

-Wendy Ann Toms (born 16 October 1962) is an English former football referee from Broadstone, Dorset who has officiated in the Football League and then the Premier League, both as an assistant referee.
+Wendy Ann Toms (born 16 October 1962) is an English former football referee who officiated in the Football League and then the Premier League, both as an assistant referee.
 She was the first female ever to fulfil such roles at those levels.
 She also served for FIFA on the women's international list.
-Her other occupation is as a parcel post manager.

 Career

-Toms took up refereeing in the late 1980s, and progressed to become a reserve (now "fourth") official in the Football League in 1991 for the AFC Bournemouth versus Reading match in the old Third Division, which was then unique for a female.
+Tom, from Broadstone, Dorset, also worked as a parcel post manager, as of 1996. took up refereeing in the late 1980s, and progressed to become a reserve (now "fourth") official in the Football League in 1991 for the AFC Bournemouth versus Reading match in the old Third Division, which was then unique for a female.
 She was the first woman to be included on the list of Football League assistant referees when she was chosen for the 1994–95 season, and became a referee in the Football Conference two seasons later, creating another precedent when she took charge of the game between Kidderminster and Nuneaton Borough her first Conference match as referee.
 Almost a year after that, she operated as an assistant referee in the Premier League, again, the first female ever to do so.

 Two years after her debut in that league, and having 'run the line' for referee Steve Dunn during Leeds United's 4–3 Premiership away win at Coventry City on 11 September 1999, she was roundly criticised by the then Coventry manager, Gordon Strachan, who said in an interview with The Independent newspaper: "We are getting PC decisions about promoting ladies.
 It does not matter if they are ladies, men or Alsatian dogs.
 If they are not good enough to run the line they should not get the job.
 Saturday's was the worst assistant refereeing decision I have seen this season by far and I've said that in my report.
 The fourth Leeds goal was offside by at least four yards and there were numerous other bad decisions in the game.
 My message is don't be politically correct and promote people just for the sake of it."
 However, the president of the Referees' Association at the time, Peter Willis, replied: "She's a very good official...I think the situation is very sad.
 As a manager of a football club, Strachan is responsible for his players and he is entitled to his opinion on the performance of the officials, but to talk about the sex of the official is irrelevant."